-Source: Montgomery County Student Travel Tally Note: Data include schools in Rockville and Gaithersburg.
+Source: Montgomery County Student Travel Tally

 Walking rates to school vary slightly based on whether schools are designated as Title I/Focus or have a high FARMS rate.
 For elementary school students, those at designated schools have higher walk rates both to school (18% vs. 13%) and from school (21% vs. 15%) than at non-designated schools (Table 4).
 For middle school and high school students, non-designated schools have slightly higher rates of walking.
 Overall, walk rates are higher at designated schools than non-designated schools.